jeffnerdy/cache-cleaner/README.md

 # Cache Cleaner

-The program has two main functionalities, **Search** and **Clean**, and it automates cleaning cache files -or any other type of files actually, using these two functionalities.
+The program has two main functionalities, **Search** and **Clean**.
+It automates cleaning cache files -or any other type of files actually, using these two functionalities.

 ### Search